 A strong case can be made, that the ultimate achievement of hierarchical politicians may be to induce mourning and suffering among their enemies and to force their own people to endure additional misery.
 After all, the dead don’t vote or need submit to law and order.
 Only poor, grieving survivors must choose between surrender and continued resistance under unimaginable stress.
 Armies don’t collapse until their suffering has reached intolerable levels of grief and agony.
 Casualty counts are the only valid quantifiers of the misery that armies must generate and their victims, endure.

-It is fortunate for us that our DNA took millions of years, prior to recorded history, to perfect itself in the form of intimately peaceful pack scavengers.
-Any deviation from the purest of ethics, any cumulative mayhem, unfruitful criminality or misallocation of scarce resources would have destroyed violence-contaminated packs.
+It is fortunate for us that our DNA took millions of years, prior to recorded history, to perfect itself in intimately peaceful little packs of scavengers.
+Any deviation from the purest ethic, any cumulative mayhem, unfruitful criminality or misallocation of scarce resources would have destroyed violence-contaminated packs.
 Operating on a razor-thin margin of survival, they had no leeway to drift away from moral excellence.

-The freedom we seek is not based on some fantasy utopia (as weapon mentors keep insisting), but on the perfect freedoms our ancestors carried around in their hearts, guts and brains for hundreds of thousands of years.
-Paleolithic hunter-gatherer freedom is the political context we crave, regardless of the fear weapon mentors have acid-etched with adrenalin onto our mind.
+The freedom we seek is not based on some fantasy utopia (as weapon mentors keep insisting), but on the perfect freedoms our ancestors carried around in their heart, guts and brain for hundreds of thousands of years.
+Paleolithic hunter-gatherer freedom is the political context we crave, regardless of the fear weapon mentors may have acid-etched with adrenalin onto our mind.

 The spread of peace would not affect Learners alone in a vacuum.
 When we confront an aggressor nowadays – whether lone thug or military-industrial complex – we expect the Other to share our fears and weapon myths.
 They dictate that we hesitate to extend an overture of peace to him and that he reject our attempts to do so, unless one of us is down for the count.
 Weapon mythology whispers the same prejudices into everyone’s ear.
 According to its prejudices, every attempt at peacemaking is a token of weakness and betrayal that should ignite universal suspicion, hostility and aggression.